 There is a fair amount of joining that you need to do when making amigurumi, so to save some time, leave tails that are long enough to join your seams.

-My least favourite part of crocheting amigurumi is the assembly.
-I find it fiddly and time consuming – all the more reason to get it right the first time!
-I strongly suggest that you use pins to hold your amigurumi in place.
 Every time I ignore this amigurumi tip I end up stitching my creation together and it’s slightly crooked, and it has to be redone.
 So not worth it!
 Just use the pins.
 The type of pin also makes a difference here too.
-Make sure to use a pin with a large head (preferably in a contrast color) so that you don’t lose it somewhere inside your amigurumi!
+Make sure to use a pin with a large head (preferably in a contrast color, like these ones) so that you don’t lose it somewhere inside your amigurumi!
 That would be terrible…

 That’s it for my amigurumi tips for now.
 Have a look at my Etsy shop and the downloads page for some easy to follow, beginner-friendly amigurumi patterns.
 Need help understanding the abbreviations and symbols for Thoresby Cottage patterns?
 Have a look at my crochet pattern abbreviations list.